charbonnierg/demo-dynamic-matrix/README.md

 # Demo repository: dynamic matrix strategy

-This repository shows how it's possible to use a GitHub Action Worflow with a dynamic matrix strategy.
+This repository shows how to use a GitHub Action Worflow with a dynamic matrix strategy.

 ## Motivation